iSoron/uhabits/README.md

 ## Features

-* <b>Beautiful, minimalistic and lightweight interface.</b>
-Loop has an elegant and minimalistic interface that is very easy to use, even for first-time users.
+* **Beautiful, minimalistic and lightweight interface.** Loop has an elegant and minimalistic interface that is very easy to use, even for first-time users.
 Highly optimized for speed, the app works well even on older phones.

-* <b>Habit score.</b>
-Loop has an advanced formula for calculating the strength of your habits.
+* **Habit score.** Loop has an advanced formula for calculating the strength of your habits.
 Every repetition makes your habit stronger and every missed day makes it weaker.
 A few missed days after a long streak, however, will not completely destroy your progress, unlike many other don't-break-the-chain apps.

-* <b>Flexible schedules.</b>
-In addition to daily habits, Loop supports habits with more complex schedules, such as 3 times per week or every other day.
+* **Flexible schedules.** In addition to daily habits, Loop supports habits with more complex schedules, such as 3 times per week or every other day.

-* <b>Reminders.</b>
-Schedule notifications to remind you of your habits.
+* **Reminders.** Schedule notifications to remind you of your habits.
 Each habit can have its own reminder, at a chosen time of the day.
 Easily check or dismiss your habit directly from the notification.

-* <b>Widgets.</b>
-Be reminded of your habits whenever you unlock your phone.
+* **Widgets.** Be reminded of your habits whenever you unlock your phone.
 Colorful widgets allow you to track your habits directly from your home screen, without even opening the app.

-* <b>Take control of your data.</b>
-If you want to further analyze your data, or move it to another service, Loop allows you to export it to spreadsheets (CSV) or to a database file (SQLite).
+* **Take control of your data.** If you want to further analyze your data, or move it to another service, Loop allows you to export it to spreadsheets (CSV) or to a database file (SQLite).
 For power users, checkmarks can be added through other apps, such as Tasker.

-* <b>No limitations.</b>
-Track as many habits as you wish.
+* **No limitations.** Track as many habits as you wish.
 Loop imposes no artificial limits on how many habits you can have.
 All features are available to all users.
 There are no in-app purchases.

-* <b>Completely ad-free and open source.</b>
-There are no advertisements, annoying notifications or intrusive permissions in this app, and there will never be.
+* **Completely ad-free and open source.** There are no advertisements, annoying notifications or intrusive permissions in this app, and there will never be.
 The app is completely open-source (GPLv3).

-* <b>Works offline and respects your privacy.</b>
-Loop doesn't require an Internet connection or online account registration.
+* **Works offline and respects your privacy.** Loop doesn't require an Internet connection or online account registration.
 Your confidential data is never sent to anyone.
 Neither the developers nor any third-parties have access to it.

 ## Installing